 What’s the farthest that humans have ever traveled?

 Apollo 13 was the third manned mission intended to land on the moon, and only the seventh space mission in the entirety of the American Apollo Space program.
-It lifted off from the Kennedy Space Center, Florida on April 11, 1970, at 13:13 CST.
-Its mission was to land on the lunar surface and explore the Fra Mauro formation, or the Fra Mauro Highlands, named after the 80-kilometer diameter Fra Mauro crater located within it.
+The three-member crew lifted off from the Kennedy Space Center in Florida on April 11, 1970.
+Those three members were Jim Arthur Lovell, Jack Swigert, and Fred Haise.

-Limited power, a shortage of potable water, and loss of cabin heat were just some of the glaring problems that prevented the crew from landing on the lunar surface.
-In order to return to Earth safely, the support team (back at Houston) advised the team to pilot the shuttle into a free return trajectory, using the Moon’s gravity as a slingshot to return to Earth.
+For the safety of three astronauts, a team of scientists and engineers at Houston came up with a life-saving idea.
+In order to bring the trio back to Earth safely, they directed the astronauts to pilot the shuttle into a free return trajectory, using the Moon’s gravity as a slingshot to return to Earth.

 What’s the farthest humans have left their footprint in space?